brianhie/scanorama/README.md

 ## Overview

 Scanorama enables batch-correction and integration of heterogeneous scRNA-seq datasets, which is described in the paper ["Efficient integration of heterogeneous single-cell transcriptomes using Scanorama"](https://www.nature.com/articles/s41587-019-0113-3) by Brian Hie, Bryan Bryson, and Bonnie Berger.
 This repository contains the Scanorama source code as well as scripts necessary for reproducing the results in the paper.
+A detailed step-by-step protocol for Scanorama integration is described in the paper ["Scanorama: integrating large and diverse single-cell transcriptomic datasets"](https://www.nature.com/articles/s41596-024-00991-3).

 Scanorama is designed to be used in scRNA-seq pipelines downstream of noise-reduction methods, including those for imputation and highly-variable gene filtering.
 The results from Scanorama integration and batch correction can then be used as input to other tools for scRNA-seq clustering, visualization, and analysis.